Politics & Government

 Find out what's happening in Pittsburghfor free with the latest updates from Patch.

 Reichard's bill would update Sunday sales hours by allowing hotel and restaurant sales beginning at 7 a.m.
-Currently, sales cannot begin until 9 a.m.
+Under current Pennsylvania rules, most liquor licensees with Sunday sales permits may begin selling alcohol at 9 a.m. that day.

 Find out what's happening in Pittsburghfor free with the latest updates from Patch.